Hossam-A-Yehia/Todo-list/README.md

 3. Allow users to mark to-do items as completed.

-4. Provide a count of total to-do items and completed to-do items.
+4. display a count of total to-do items and completed to-do items.

-5. Use React hooks (useState, useEffect, useCallback, useMemo)

-6. Allow users to mark to-do items as completed.

-7. Allow users to mark to-do items as completed.
+5. Mark to-do items as complete.

-This will start a server in http://localhost:5173

-# Live preview
+6. Using React Testing for test the three components (AddTask - TaskButton - TaskItem).

 # Screenshots